tensorflow/build/tf_oss_dashboard/help.md

 #### Surprises

 - Most nightly jobs run on the same commit, but some don't.
+- The date on nightly jobs is the date of the final commit that was included in that job.
+The TF team sometimes refers to these in a different way: the "Nightly for today" usually refers to the Nightly jobs whose final commits were *yesterday*.
+So if today is Feb 11, you want the Nightly labeled Feb 10.
 - Jobs that run more than once on the same commit have different status dots but get doubled-up in the commit overview.
 This isn't very common.
 - Jobs which ran on a PR that was cleanly merged also appear on this dashboard.